RobinBoers/school.geheimesite.nl/6VWO/TW1/Engels.md

 - **Solitude and rejection:** the creature is alone and isolated, because he is *literally* one-of-a-kind.
 Furthermore, he gets rejected by everyone and thus lives in complete isolation.

-- **Corruption**: the creature has a well-functioning moral compass throughout the story and is able to empathise with humans.
+- **Corruption** (or **Lost innocence**): the creature has a well-functioning moral compass throughout the story and is able to empathise with humans.
 However, as the story progresses, he repeatedly gets rejected and hurt by humans.
 This turns him evil; leading to revenge.

 - **Revenge:** the creature takes revenge (for being emotionally hurt) in three ways: <small>1)</small> burning the cottage down, <small>2)</small> murdering Frankenstein's brother, <small>3)</small> framing the babysitter for it.